 Happy Returns Daylily

 Hemerocallis.
-Happy Returns is just about the perfect daylily!
+Happy Returns is the perfect daylily!
 Bright, cheerful yellow flowers bloom incessantly all summer on compact, tidy plants.
 Height 18".
-No. 1 size roots.
+No. 1 root.

 Sold as: Pkg of 3